Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-July 1, 2021
+July 2, 2021
 * Created by: BryceSchroeder and Teknoman117 (aka.
 Nathaniel R. Lewis)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-51):
+New in this latest version (release-52):

 1.)
-A stock shadow bug that was being exposed by Kopernicus is now patched on level load, effectively hiding/fixing it.
+Small performance improvements to the scatter-based distance culler.

 Known Bugs:

 1.)
 Old craft files may complain about a missing module.
 This is a cosmetic error and can be ignored.
 Reload and re-save the craft to remove the error.

 2.)
 At interstellar ranges, heat can sometimes behave strangely, sometimes related to map zoom (be careful zooming out).
 It is best to turn off part heating when traveling far far away.